Concussion: Prognosis

 The majority of children and adults fully recover from a concussion, however some may experience a prolonged recovery.
 There is no single physical test, blood test (or fluid biomarkers), or imaging test that can be used to determine when a person has fully recovered from concussion.
+However, the severity of symptoms in the first days after an injury and concussion are a strong predictor of persistent symptoms.
+Injury to the neck is also a predictor of prolonged symptoms, and may also contribute to symptoms such as headache (cervicogenic headache) or dizziness.

 A person's recovery may be influenced by a variety of factors that include age at the time of injury, intellectual abilities, family environment, social support system, occupational status, coping strategies, and financial circumstances.
-Factors such as a previous head injury or a coexisting medical condition have been found to predict longer-lasting post-concussion symptoms.
+Factors such as a previous head injury or a coexisting medical condition have been found to predict longer-lasting persisting concussion symptoms.
 Other factors that may lengthen recovery time after mTBI include psychological problems such as substance abuse or clinical depression, poor health before the injury or additional injuries sustained during it, and life stress.
 Longer periods of amnesia or loss of consciousness immediately after the injury may indicate longer recovery times from residual symptoms.
 Other strong factors include participation in a contact sport and body mass size.